Enrollment for my Fall 2024 Resilient Homestead Program is NOW OPEN.

 Help!
-Why is my composting not doing anything?
+Why is my compost pile not doing anything?

-I’ve heard this time and again during my composting workshops.
+I’ve heard this time and again from my clients and students.
 It usually comes in the form of a confession, “I bought the bin, added some materials but I don’t really do anything with it and nothing seems to be happening.”
 Sound familiar?
 A static compost pile could happen for a variety of reasons.
 Here are the five key elements you should keep in mind when building a compost pile.
 Abide by these five guidelines and your compost should be cooking in no time!

 FOOD